-Any negative impact to 2020 total revenue caused by the COVID-19 pandemic has resulted and may continue to result in a negative impact to our 2020 Adjusted EBITDA.
-We have and continue to plan to partially offset any negative total revenue impact through cost containment efforts, resulting in less of a negative Adjusted EBITDA impact compared to the negative total revenue impact.
-Importantly, in our response to the COVID-19 pandemic, we remain centrally committed to our team members, ensuring they stay at the center of the Health Catalyst Flywheel.
+We have offset any negative revenue impact caused by COVID-19 through cost containment efforts.
+However, in our response to the COVID-19 pandemic, we remain centrally committed to our more than 1,000 team members, ensuring they stay at the center of the Health Catalyst Flywheel.
 As such, any cost containment efforts implemented will have a bias towards non-headcount related items.